What to do when in heavy debt

 There is little dispute that the family is an important pillar of support in our lives.
 They are often our first “port of call” when we have grievances we wish to air or when we are seeking a second opinion on a variety of matters.
 Likewise, it is important to seek the understanding and support of your family members when in heavy debt.

-The burden of a major debt can take a toll on your mental health as it can result in depression, helplessness and a lack of self-worth.
-If these feelings are not contained early, they may spiral out of control and getting back on track will be harder.
+The burden of a major debt can take a toll on your mental health as it can result in depression, a sense of helplessness, and a lack of self-worth.
+If these feelings are not addressed early, they may spiral deeper and the healing journey will be tougher.

-It will be good to gather your loved ones to work out the family’s expenditure and seek everyone’s support.
+It will be good to gather your loved ones to work out the family’s expenditure and seek everyone’s cooperation.

 You may be surprised at how supportive your family members can be.